rsowald/EmployeeTrackerCMS/README.md

   ## Description

   This is a command-line content management system for a business owner or manager to track all employees and the details of their positions.
+It utilizes node and the Inquirer npm package to collect data from a user and MySQL to connect to a database to store and retrieve that data.
+The data is stored in three tables that use different kinds of MySQL joins to retrieve any data the user needs.
+Finally, it uses the npm package Console.table to return visually appealing data tables in response to the user's requests.

   ![application image](/assets/screenshot.jpg)